619: Hollowed Out Edition

 And now it's all over town.

-I heard about this from a friend, and then I brought it up as a joke to some family members when we were having dinner, and two of the five of them had heard the story of the disappearing Buddhist temple out on Swamp Road.
+I heard about this from a friend, and then I brought it up as a joke to some some family members when we were having dinner and two of the five of them had heard the story of the disappearing Buddhist temple out on Swamp Road.

-But he assures me that he looked exactly at that time where it was supposed to be, and it wasn't there.
+But he assures me that he looked exactly at that time where it was supposed to be and it wasn't there and it disappeared.

-i wouldn't be showing him something he doesn't know that is that buddhist temples don't disappear i would be robbing him of a fantasy that allows him to escape from the doldrums of his shitty fucking town and its paucity of opportunity
+I would be robbing him of a fantasy that allows him to escape from the doldrums of his shitty fucking town and its paucity of opportunity.

 It allows him to at least daydream himself into a world where he happens upon some weird mystical ritual that sends him forth on unimaginable adventures.